What's New!

 Torre Flavia

-of Cardinal Flavio Orsini is still associated with the ruins of a Renaissance tower which is located a few miles north of Palo; the coastline receded and the tower ended by having to bear the direct impact of the sea.
+The Orsini were the lords of the area for more than two centuries until they sold most of their possessions, including the castle of Bracciano, to the Odescalchi.
+Their name or to be more precise that of Cardinal Flavio Orsini (1532-1581) is still associated with the ruins of a tower which is located a few miles north of Palo; the coastline receded and the tower ended up by having to bear the direct impact of the sea.
 Its leaning aspect reminds the viewer of the leaning house another Orsini built at Bomarzo.
+See Tor S. Michele, another coastal tower which was built near Ostia approximately at the same time as Torre Flavia.
+Cardinal Orsini founded Monteflavio in the mountains of Sabina.

-Gate and coats of arms of Pope Urban VIII and of other members of the Barberini family above the symbol of Ospedale di S. Spirito
+Gate and coats of arms of Pope Urban VIII and of other members of the Barberini family above the

-Ancient Pyrgi: (left to right) a) ancient polygonal walls; b) site of a Roman gate: a stone still shows the resting place of the pivot; c) excavations have found older Etruscan walls made of red tufa blocks upon which the Romans built their own walls.
+Ancient Pyrgi: (left to right) a) ancient polygonal walls; b) site of a Roman gate: a stone still shows the resting place of the pivot; c) excavations have found older Etruscan walls made of red tufa blocks upon which the Romans built their own walls

-The Etruscan town had an important shrine dedicated to Astarte, a Phoenician goddess whom the Greeks regarded as an Eastern Aphrodite:
+The Etruscan town had an important shrine dedicated to Astarte, a Phoenician goddess whom the Greeks regarded as an Eastern Aphrodite: excavations have found three golden leaves (it opens in another window) with dedicatory inscriptions in both Etruscan and Punic (the Phoenician language spoken at Carthage), which are on display at Museo Nazionale Etrusco di Villa Giulia.

-S. Severa: (left to right): a late XVIIIth century fountain; the square of the hamlet inside the castle; a coat of arms of a cardinal in charge of Ospedale di S. Spirito
+S. Severa: (left): 1792 fountain; (centre) square of the hamlet inside the castle; (right) coat of arms of a cardinal Della Rovere (the family of Popes Sixtus IV and Julius II), "Commendatore" of

 The hamlet belonged to Ospedale di S. Spirito until 1982 when it was acquired by local authorities and opened to the public.